-You should try to keep informed about what is going on in international trade world by reading publications such as The Economist, the Wall Street Journal or the New York Times.
-You can access them free of charge through Penn Library.
+You should try to keep informed about what is going on in international economics world by reading publications such as The Economist, the Wall Street Journal or the New York Times.
+You may access many of them free of charge through Penn Library.
 I will try to address current economic events from time to time, and discussing them is much more fun if you heard about the news beforehand.